GEMINI-Medicine/Rgemini/reference/n_imaging.md

 - dbcon:

   (`DBIConnection`)
-  A database connection to any GEMINI database.
-Only `DBI` connection is accepted as `odbc` connection may cause connection issues in certain environment.
+  A `DBI` database connection to any GEMINI database.

 - cohort: